sukckn/k8s-scr-mgr/README.md

     ```

 ---
-## ID - Deploy SCR
+## ID - K8S SCR Admin
-The **ID - Deploy SCR** custom step allows you to interact with the k8s-scr-adm service from within SAS Viya using SAS Studio.
+The **ID - K8S SCR Admin** custom step allows you to interact with the k8s-scr-adm service from within SAS Viya using SAS Studio.
 This step supports operations such as:<br>

 🔷 **Load** SCR images into Kubernetes<br>
 🔷 **Restart** launched SCR containers<br>